Meiyanthan/shopping-cart-api/README.md

 # shopping-cart-api

- -    REST Api in Node.js + MongoDB.
+ -    REST API in Node.js + MongoDB.
  -    JWT for Authetication and Authorization.

     ```